Returning Australian products

 Regulatory action on prescribed goods returned to Australia

 - Products must be assessed for biosecurity risk before they are returned to Australia, and they may need an import permit.

-- The department's Animal and Biological Import Assessment Branch will make an assessment based on the information provided by the importer and relevant authorities.
+- The department's permit issuing areas will make an assessment based on the information provided by the importer and relevant authorities.

 - If the goods cannot be re-imported but are already in the country, they must be destroyed or re-exported.

 - In cases where a permit is issued or the department deems that a permit is not required, the importer must declare whether the goods are destined for the domestic market or for re-export.

 The department reserves the right to request additional information including government certification from the ‘exporting’ country to provide assurance that the returning Australian product has not been contaminated or substituted.